luyadev/luya/docs/guide/app-openapi.md

 ### Request Body

-With introduction of LUYA Admin OpenApi Generator we make use of the `@uses` tag to reference POST Request Bodies.
+With introduction of LUYA Admin OpenAPI Generator we make use of the `@uses` tag to reference POST Request Bodies.
 As the POST data is not defined in the `@param` section we recommend to use `@uses`:

 ```php
 /**